cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

     :dedent: 4
     :lines: 19-27

-After that, the three nodes are set to be launched in the ``LaunchDescription`` constructor:
+After that, the two nodes are set to be launched in the ``LaunchDescription`` constructor:

 .. literalinclude:: Code/robot_launch.py
     :language: python